NVIDIA/cccl/docs/libcudacxx/extended_api/accessor_with_properties.rst

             typename CacheHint>
   class accessor_reference;

-**Factory** to simplify the creation of an accessor with properties.
+A **factory** to simplify the creation of an accessor with properties.
 It supports a variable number of properties and without enforcing a specific order

 .. code:: cpp